15 Best Destinations To Visit When Vietnam Welcomes Back Visitors

 11. Quy Nhon City

-Quy Nhon City is best known for pristine, instagrammable Queen's Beach, Ky Co Beach, Ky Co - Eo Gio tourism site, and historical attractions such as Binh Dinh Museum, Cham Twin Towers, and Long Khanh Pagoda.
+Quy Nhon City boasts beautiful beaches like Queen's Beach and Ky Co Beach, as well as cultural sites such as the Binh Dinh Museum, Cham Twin Towers, and Long Khanh Pagoda.

 12. Ta Dung National Park